Video game controversies: Portrayal of gender

 Some scholars have expressed the concern that video games may have the effect of reinforcing sexist stereotypes.

 In 1998, a study by Dietz, conducted at the University of Central Florida, found that of thirty-three games sampled, 41% did not feature female characters, 28% sexually objectified women, 21% depicted violence against women, and 30% did not represent the female population at all.
 Furthermore, characterizations of women tended to be stereotypical: highly sexualized ("visions of beauty with large breasts and hips"), dependent ("victim or as the proverbial Damsel in Distress"), opponents ("evil or as obstacles to the goal of the game"), and trivial ("females depicted in fairly non-significant roles").
-However, the study is criticized for not including a wide range of video games for study and for including old games published up to twenty years ago which do not represent current industry standards, for example, an increased presence of strong female characters.
+However, the study is criticized for not including a wide range of video games for study and for including old games published up to twenty years ago which do not represent current industry standards, such as an increased presence of strong female characters.

-In 2002, Kennedy considered the characteristics of the character, Lara Croft in the Tomb Raider video game series.
+In 2002, Kennedy considered the characteristics of the character Lara Croft in the Tomb Raider video game series.
 She is presented as a beautiful, clever, athletic, and brave English archaeologist-adventurer.
 Lara Croft has achieved popularity with both males and females as an action heroine, although depending on what perspective is applied she can either represent 'a positive role model for young girls' or a 'combination of eye and thumb candy for the boys'.

 Dietz's findings are supported by a survey commissioned in 2003 by Children Now.
 The survey found that gender stereotypes pervade most video games: male characters (52%) were more likely than females (32%) to engage in physical aggression; nearly 20% of female characters were hyper-sexualized in some way, while 35% of male characters were extremely muscular.

 In 2004, the game developer, Eidos, remodeled Lara Croft for Tomb Raider: Legend.
 The character was modified to have a more believable figure with less revealing clothing.
 In 2005, Terry Flew, academic, expressed a similar opinion: gender bias and stereotyping exists in many games.
 Male characters are portrayed as hard bodied, muscled men while female characters are portrayed as soft bodied, nearly naked women with large breasts, portrayed in a narrowly stereotypical manner.
 Females are usually constructed as visual objects in need of protection who wait for male rescue, whereas men are portrayed with more power.
 According to Flew, such depiction of females in games reflects underlying social ideas of male dominance and themes of masculinity.
 Although not all video games contain such stereotypes, Flew suggests that there are enough to make it a general trait and that "...different genders have different gaming."